Icon Painting Workshop for Beginners

 What We Will Do?

-• Prepare and use egg tempera in a variety of ways.
+• Prepare and use egg tempera in various ways

-• Learn different methods for working with medieval models.
+• Learn different approaches to working with medieval icon models

-• Learn to arrange an image to the format.
+• Learn how to compose an image to suit the format

 • SHORT DESCRIPTION